fahadimran7/moviology/README.md

-# Moviology | Flutter, Firebase, IMDb
+# Moviology

-> Explore your favourite TV shows and movies - an app built using Flutter, Firebase and IMDb API.

-## Tech Used

-- Flutter
-- Firebase
-- IMDb API
-- GitHub
+> My first Flutter app for discovering movies and TV shows using the [IMDb API](https://developer.imdb.com/) and Firebase.

 ## Features